Home

 Have your class pick out the six most important gifts — impossible! — or discuss what would happen if just one of them disappeared or stopped working.

 The seed that I'm trying to plant is that much of what students learn at this age can be done through the lens of ecological principles, and learning how life works on this precious planet.
-I hope this seed can be nurtured in your classroom, school and jurisdiction.

 Go from Ecological Principles (Grades 4-5/6) to